 As part of our commitment to pastoral care, we have a team of staff across the school who are Mental Health First Aid trained.
-These members of staff can offer support to students who are finding challenges with their emotional health.
-Speak to your form tutor or Miss Donson.
+Mental Health First Aiders can be accessed through speaking to the form tutor or Miss Donson.